House quickly rejects Rep. Marjorie Taylor Greene's effort to remove Speaker Johnson from office

 But in recent days it seemed her effort had cooled, as she and Johnson met repeatedly for a potential resolution.

-Johnson of Louisiana marched on, saying he had been willing to take the risk, believing it was important for the U.S. to back Ukraine against Russia's invasion and explaining he wanted to be on the "right side of history."
+Johnson of Louisiana marched on, saying he had been willing to take the risk to approve the foreign aid, believing it was important for the U.S. to back Ukraine against Russia's invasion and explaining he wanted to be on the "right side of history."

-“I just have to do my job every day,” Johnson said Monday.

 In a highly unusual move, the speaker received a boost from Democrats led by Rep. Hakeem Jeffries of New York, whose leadership team had said it was time to "turn the page" on the GOP turmoil and vote to table Greene's resolution — almost ensuring Johnson's job is saved, for now.

+“Our decision to stop Marjorie Taylor Green from plunging the country into further chaos is rooted in our commitment to solve problems,” Jeffries said after the vote.

-Trump also weighed in after Johnson trekked to Mar-a-Lago for a visit, the presumptive Republican presidential nominee giving the speaker his nod of approval.
+Trump had also weighed in after Johnson trekked to Mar-a-Lago last month for support, the presumptive Republican presidential nominee giving the speaker his nod of approval.
 And Trump's hand-picked leader at the Republican National Committee urged House Republicans off the move.

+Ahead of House voting, Trump said on social media, “I absolutely love Marjorie Taylor Greene,” but he said Republicans need to be fighting now to defeat Democrats in the November election.
+He urged Republicans to table Greene's motion.

+“At some point, we may very well be, but this is not the time,” Trump said, to oust the speaker.

-The move now poses its own political risks for Greene, R-Ga., a high-profile provocateur.
+The move now poses its own political risks for Greene, a high-profile provocateur.

+Greene was determined to force her colleagues to be on the record with their vote – putting them in the politically uncomfortable position of backing the speaker and seen as joining forces with Democrats to save him.

+The tally showed the strength, but also the weakness, of her effort, as most lawmakers voted to move past the infighting and allow the Republican speaker, just six months in the office, to keep the gavel.

+Without Democratic support, the vote would most likely have ended differently for Johnson who holds one of the slimmest majorities in the House in modern times, with no votes to spare.

-Forcing the vote could bring the House chamber to a standstill, as happened last year when eight Republicans voted to ousted Kevin McCarthy from the speaker’s office, and Democrats declined to help save him.
+Last year, the House chamber was brought to a standstill when eight Republicans voted to oust Kevin McCarthy from the speaker’s office and Democrats declined to help save him, the first such removal of a House speaker in U.S. history.

-Ousting McCarthy resulted in a nearly monthlong search for a new GOP leader, and there is no immediate successor if Johnson is removed.
+Ousting McCarthy resulted in a nearly monthlong search for a new GOP leader, throwing the chamber into turmoil with an episode Republicans wanted to avoid before seeking voter support in the November election.

+Associated Press writers Stephen Groves, Mary Clare Jalonick and Michelle Price contributed to this report.

 Credit: AP